RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Create new custom collection**

 This lets you create a completely custom collection with a name of your choice.
+If the selected name collides with an existing name, a sequence number inside brackets will be appended to the collection name, such as _fighting (1)_ if a _fighting_ collection already existed.
+Note that custom collection names are always converted to lowercase.

 **Delete custom collection**